roddicki/startup-agency/README.md

 # Repository for the Startup Freelancer Agency

-Repository for the Startup Freelancer Agency for University of South Wales
+Repository for the Startup Freelancer Agency for University of South Wales.

+This repo usues Firebase 9 and Bootstrap 5.

 ## This is an npm webpack environment